mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 If Talbot’s hidden bioweapons are reported to the authorities, then Talbot is placed in solitary confinement.
-The characters will be interviewed by Ministry of Justice agents in a few weeks, and may be able to trade their testimony against Talbot for favours.
+The characters will be interviewed by Ministry of Justice agents in a few weeks, and may be able to trade their testimony against Talbot for favors.

 If the characters aided Talbot, then they get a share of his drug dealing operation.
 Talbot will supply each character with a few